an9wer/bpd/shadowsocks/README.md

-# SSD

-SSD, which means shadowsocks docker, is a project intended to deploy shadowsocks quickly and easily.

 ## Usage

-First, create a file named with `config.json`, which is a configuration file of shadowsocks (see [basic configuration][0] and [multiple user configuration][1] about how to configure it, you can also find an example in `config.json.example`).
+First, create a file named with `config.json`, which is a configuration file used by shadowsocks (see [basic configuration][0] and [multiple user configuration][1] about how, you can also find an example in `config.json.example`).

-And then execute the following commands in order to deploy shadowsocks:
+Then use the following command to deploy shadowsocks:

-    sudo docker build -t shadowsocks_image .

-    sudo docker run -d --network host --name shadowsocks_container --mount type=bind,source="$(pwd)"/config.json,target=/app/shadowsocks/config.json,readonly shadowsocks_image

-**Note**: If want container to restart automatically, you should add the option `--restart unless-stopped` while running the command `docker run`.
+1. Build a docker image of shadowsocks:

+        sudo make

+2. After building, create a docker container of that:

+        sudo make run

+That's all.

-Every time re-configure the file `config.json`, you need to restart docker container as follows:
+Every time change the content of `config.json`, you need to restart docker container as follows:

-    sudo docker restart shadowsocks_container
+    sudo make restart

+**Note**: The commands above will by default create a image named with `shadowsocks_image` and a container whose name is `shadowsocks_container` seperately.
+If need to change these names, add `IMAGE={name}` and `CONTAINER={name}` arguments when running the commands above.

 [0]: https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File
 [1]: https://github.com/shadowsocks/shadowsocks/wiki/Configure-Multiple-Users